natanimn/Telebof/README.md

 });

 ```
-### Defining your own filter
+### Writing your own filter
-You can define your own filter using `filter.customFilter`.
+You can write your own filter using `filter.customFilter`.

-This example will show you how you can define filters using `et.telebof.filters.CustomFilter` and `filter.customFilter`.
+This example will show you how you can write filters using `et.telebof.filters.CustomFilter` and `filter.customFilter`.

 ```java
 import et.telebof.TelegramContext;